pingcap/tidb-operator/docs/design-proposals/2020-06-12-heterogeneous-design-for-tidb-cluster.md

-# Deprecated - Heterogeneous design for TidbCluster
+# Heterogeneous design for TidbCluster (DEPRECATED)

 This document presents a design for the Heterogeneous components in one kind for `TidbCluster`.